Chaiavi/Java-Basic-Skeleton-Mvn-Junit-SLF4J-Logback/README.md

 Nothing fancy about this project, this is a simple timesaver, you will find in it:
 - Dependencies already configured in the pom.xml
 - logback basic xml configuration with console and file configurations
-- Installation plugin, so you can use mvn install to get a jar of your project
+- Installation plugin, so you can use mvn install to get a jar of your project (with all libs inside the Jar file)

 So what are you waiting for ?